manheim/terraform-pipeline/README.md

 * [CrqPlugin](./docs/CrqPlugin.md): Use the manheim_remedier gem to open automated Change Requests.
 * [TerraformDirectoryPlugin](./docs/TerraformDirectoryPlugin.md): Change the default directory containing your terraform code.
 * [TerraformLandscapePlugin](./docs/TerraformLandscapePlugin.md): Enable terraform-landscape plan output.
+* [TerraformPlanResultsPR](./docs/TerraformPlanResultsPR.md): Use this to post Terraform plan results in the comments of a PR.

 ## Write your own Plugin